 3) Sony VPC-CB35-FN

 The Dell XPS 15 scores high on many fronts including performance, appeal, value, customisability, availability and reliability.
 The XPS series is a lifestyle and high-end brand of Dell.
-A similar configuration laptop in their Inspiron series (Inspiron 15R) would be lesser in price by upto Rs.8000/-, making it a remarkable value for money, although the looks are more plasticky and alluring to a more younger crowd.
+A similar configuration laptop in their Inspiron series (Inspiron 15R) would be lesser in price by up to Rs.8000/-, making it a remarkable value for money, although the looks are more plasticky and alluring to a more younger crowd.
 HP’s Pavillion dv6-7012tx Entertainment Notebook PC is again an excellent lifestyle model that combines the best of many things, including performance, looks, service and availability.
 For HP fans, this should be the obvious choice.
-Sony’s VPC-CB35-FN scores high on performance, aesthetic appeal and an eye-popping True HD display of 1920 x 1080 pixels, that transforms regular images to something of exceptional beauty.
+Sony’s VPC-CB35-FN scores high on performance, aesthetic appeal and an eye-popping True HD display of 1920 x 1080 pixels, that transforms regular images into something of exceptional beauty.
 Available in wacky colours… this is for flaunting.